-The following acquisitions were accounted for pursuant to FASB Accounting Standards Codification Topic 805, "Business Combinations."
-Accordingly, the purchase price of each acquisition was allocated to the acquired assets and liabilities assumed based on their estimated fair values as of the respective acquisition dates.
+The following acquisition was accounted for pursuant to FASB Accounting Standards Codification Topic 805, "Business Combinations."
+Accordingly, the purchase price of the acquisition was allocated to the acquired assets and liabilities assumed based on their estimated fair values as of the acquisition date.
 The excess of the purchase price over the net assets acquired was allocated between goodwill and intangible assets.